009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 ### Use Case

-- Example: program a Speech Regognition
+**Example: program a Speech Regognition**

-  Me: HAL, please...
+  * Me: HAL, please...
 Can someone else help me?

-  You: No problem, I'm a Python hero!
+  * You: No problem, I'm a Python hero!

-- **Target**
+**Target**
-  &rightarrow; The goal is to develop a voice control system that responds to the command: "Hello Hal" &rightarrow; It should contain the follwing features which are mentioned below.
+  * &rightarrow; The goal is to develop a voice control system that responds to the command: "Hello Hal"

-- Features:
+  * &rightarrow; It should contain the follwing features which are mentioned below and give action to that.

+**Features**

+We want to implement the features listed below:

-   --> weather „Hello Hal, hows the weather?“ Wetterdatenbank einfügen
+   * &rightarrow; Give information about the weather „Hello Hal, hows the weather today?“
-   --> Open Browser (play a youtube video)
+   * &rightarrow; Open Browser (google.com)
-   --> Set Alarm
+   * &rightarrow; Set Alarm
-   --> Turn on music
+   * &rightarrow; Turn on music
-   --> „Hello Hal, tell me a joke“
+   * &rightarrow; „Hello Hal, tell me a joke“
-   --> Implement google standard answers
+   * &rightarrow; Implement google standard answers
-   --> Save document (e. g. speech to text)
+   * &rightarrow; Save document (e. g. speech to text)
+   * &rightarrow; Compute two numbers

 ### Process Flow Chart
 <img width="1044" alt="Bildschirmfoto 2021-06-03 um 18 31 40" src="https://user-images.githubusercontent.com/83067079/120679900-fb4b7980-c499-11eb-87d2-a69cd24ddc16.png">